Cost of living in Singapore: Your guide

 ---|---|---|---|

 One major factor that adds expense for expats in Singapore is the cost of converting cash to SGD from their home currency.
-Even if your bank says it offers fee-free money exchange, you can be sure its cut is rolled up in the exchange rate it uses.
+Even if your bank says it offers fee-free money exchange, it’s most likely its cut is rolled up in the exchange rate it uses.

-To get the best deal, you should use an exchange service such as Wise, which gives you the real, mid-market exchange rate - the same rate you find on Google.
+To get the best deal, you should consider using an exchange service such as Wise, which gives you the mid-market exchange rate - the same rate you find on Google.
 You can also open a Wise multi-currency account.
-With a quick service, and low transparent fees to transfer your money, this can be a much better deal than relying on your bank.
+It lets you hold over 40+ currencies and the Wise international debit card can be used in 150+ countries.
+With a quick service, and low transparent fees* to transfer your money, this can be a much better deal than relying on your bank.

 One of the major factors determining how expensive life in Singapore will be, is where you choose to live.
 Rental prices are fairly high, but move outside of the city center and you can rent in Singapore for much less.